SysKitTeam/docs-point/docs/releases/cloud/point-2025-10-28-release-note.md

 * **Fixed the following issues** when using Provisioning templates that copy content & structure from another workspace:
   * **Fixed an issue** where provisioning would fail when applying a template with the following error: `An error occurred while applying content and structure.
 Microsoft.SharePoint.Client.ServerException: Value does not fall within the expected range.`
   * **Fixed an issue where** a site's appearance was not correctly copied when using the copy content & structure templates.
-  * **Fixed an issue** where log files were not created even when logging to file was enabled.

 * **Various improvements, including UX and UI fixes, are available.**